microsoft/aerial_wildlife_detection/doc/builtin_models.md

-# Configure the built-ins
+# Configure the built-in models

-AIde comes with a number of built-in models for both the AI model as well as the ranker.
-These are, to a certain extent, customizable, the procedure of which will be explained below.
-If you instead wish to completely write your own module(s) for either (or both) of the tasks, you can do so by referring to the instructions [here](custom_model.md).
+AIde comes with a number of built-in models for both the AI model and the ranker.
+These are, to a certain extent, customizable, which we will discuss below.
+If you instead wish to completely write your own module(s) for modeling and/or ranking, you can do so by referring to the instructions [here](custom_model.md).

 ## AI models

-AIde ships with the following AI models built-in:
+AIde ships with the following AI models built in:
-* Classification (labels):
+* Classification:
-  * `ai.models.pytorch.labels.ResNet`
+  * `ai.models.pytorch.labels.ResNet` ([Kaiming et al., 2015](https://arxiv.org/abs/1512.03385)).
-  (He, Kaiming, et al. "Deep residual learning for image recognition."
-Proceedings of the IEEE conference on computer vision and pattern recognition.
-2016), including ResNet-18, 34, 50, 101 and 152.

 * Object detection:
   * Points:
     * `ai.models.pytorch.points.WSODPointModel`
 	([Kellenberger et al., 2019](http://openaccess.thecvf.com/content_CVPRW_2019/papers/EarthVision/Kellenberger_When_a_Few_Clicks_Make_All_the_Difference_Improving_Weakly-Supervised_CVPRW_2019_paper.pdf)).
-	  Note that this model is special insofar as it accepts both spatially explicit point annotations as well as image-wide classification labels for training, both of which may be mixed.
-In the second cased, the model requires images where the label class is both present and completely absent in order to be able to localize the class objects.
+	  Note that this model is special insofar as it accepts both spatially explicit point annotations as well as image-wide classification labels for training.
+In the second case, the model requires images where the label class is both present and completely absent in order to be able to localize the class objects.
 Also, the objects should be of similar size throughout the images.
 See the [paper](http://openaccess.thecvf.com/content_CVPRW_2019/papers/EarthVision/Kellenberger_When_a_Few_Clicks_Make_All_the_Difference_Improving_Weakly-Supervised_CVPRW_2019_paper.pdf) for details.
   * Bounding boxes:
-  	* `ai.models.pytorch.boundingBoxes.RetinaNet`
-	  (Lin, Tsung-Yi, et al. "Focal loss for dense object detection."
-Proceedings of the IEEE international conference on computer vision.
-2017), based on the [implementation by Kuangliu](https://github.com/kuangliu/pytorch-retinanet).
+  	* `ai.models.pytorch.boundingBoxes.RetinaNet` ([Lin, Tsung-Yi, 2017](https://arxiv.org/abs/1708.02002), based on the [implementation by Kuangliu](https://github.com/kuangliu/pytorch-retinanet)).

-All models are implemented using [PyTorch](https://pytorch.org/) and support a number of custom configuration parameters.
+All models are implemented using [PyTorch](https://pytorch.org/) and support a number of configuration parameters.

-To use and configure one of the built-in AI models, you may proceed as follows:
+To use and configure one of the built-in AI models:
 1. Create a JSON file with your custom settings for the model.
 The default settings per model are outlined below.
 2. Provide the correct details in the [configuration *.ini file](configure_settings.md).
 For example, to use ResNet for image classification: